mthaler/spring-jdbc/README.md

 ## Create tables and stored functions

 Right-click on the musicdb database in pgAdmin and select *Query Tool* from the context menu.
 Copy and paste the contents of `src/main/resources/sql/schema.sql` into the Query Tool window and run it.
-Also copy and paste the contents of `src/main/resources/sql/stored-function.sql`.
+Also copy and paste the contents of `src/main/resources/sql/stored-function.sql` into the Query Tool window and run it.

 ## Import data